Carbon monoxide detector

-CO is a colorless, tasteless and odorless gas produced by incomplete combustion of carbon-containing materials.
+CO is a colorless, tasteless, and odorless gas produced by incomplete combustion of carbon-containing materials.
 It is often referred to as the "silent killer" because it is virtually undetectable by humans.
-In a study by Underwriters Laboratories, "Sixty percent of Americans could not identify any potential signs of a CO leak in the home".
+In a study by UL, "Sixty percent of Americans could not identify any potential signs of a CO leak in the home".
 Elevated levels of CO can be dangerous to humans depending on the amount present and length of exposure.
-Smaller concentrations can be harmful over longer periods of time while increasing concentrations require diminishing exposure times to be harmful.
+Smaller concentrations can be harmful over longer periods while increasing concentrations require diminishing exposure times to be harmful.

+Those living in all-electric homes don’t need CO detectors unless there is an attached garage with a non-electric car, or if a backup generator is used too close to the living quarters.

 CO detectors are designed to measure CO levels over time and sound an alarm before dangerous levels of CO accumulate in an environment, giving people adequate warning to safely ventilate the area or evacuate.
 Some system-connected detectors also alert a monitoring service that can dispatch emergency services if necessary.

 While CO detectors do not serve as smoke detectors and vice versa, combined smoke/CO detectors are also sold.
 In the home, some common sources of CO include open flames, space heaters, water heaters, blocked chimneys or running a car or grill inside a garage.

 Installation

-The devices can either be battery-operated or AC powered (with or without a battery backup).
+The devices can either be battery-operated or AC-powered (with or without a battery backup).
 Battery-powered devices advertise a battery lifetime of up to 10 years.
 The gas sensors in CO alarms have a limited life span, typically two to five years.
-Newer models are designed to signal a need to be replaced after a set time span.
-CO detectors all have "test" buttons like smoke detectors, but the test buttons only test the battery, electronic circuit and buzzer, not the alarm’s ability to sense gas.
+Newer models are designed to signal a need to be replaced after a set period.
+CO detectors all have "test" buttons like smoke detectors, but the test buttons only test the battery, electronic circuit, and buzzer, not the alarm’s ability to sense gas.

 According to the carbon monoxide guidelines of the National Fire Protection Association, CO detectors should be installed in each sleeping area in a dwelling, and each detector should be located "on the wall, ceiling or other location as specified in the installation instructions that accompany the unit".

 CO detectors are available as stand-alone models, or system-connected devices which can be monitored remotely.